Study of the Molecular Level Mechanism of Nanoscale Alternating Current Electrohydrodynamic Flow

 Ramos et al. \cite{ramos2003pumping} conducted a theoretical analysis of electro-osmotic pumping which is driven by a kilohertz-scale AC electric potential applied across pairs of asymmetric microelectrodes.
 A net fluid flow is generated due to the interaction between the oscillating electric field and the induced charges in the diffused double layer of the electrode.
 They numerically solve the electrical equation using the charge simulation method, and the computational efficiency in the calculation is enhanced by considering the periodicity of the system.
-Finally, they have identified optimal non-dimensional parameters for enhancing the pumping velocity and also fluid flow dependence on voltage and frequency.
+Optimal non-dimensional parameters are identified for enhancing the pumping velocity and the dependence of the fluid flow on voltage and frequency is determined.
 Their results are well aligned with the experimental data reported by Brown et al. \cite{brown2000pumping}.

-González et al. \cite{gonzalez2006electrothermal} studied electrothermal motion in aqueous solutions subject to megahertz-scale electric fields and temperature gradients.
-They have developed solutions for fluid flow above two types of microelectrode structures.
+González et al. \cite{gonzalez2006electrothermal} studied electrothermal motion in aqueous solutions subject to both megahertz-scale frequency alternating electric fields and temperature gradients produced by illumination of the system.
+They have developed solutions for fluid flow using two types of microelectrode structures.
 The first structure is two coplanar electrodes with an AC potential difference which generates two-dimensional rolls, and the second structure is four planar coplanar electrodes with a four-phase AC signal, creating a rotating liquid whirl.
 The theoretical predictions are confirmed by the experiments under strong illumination.
 Their findings suggest that such electrothermal flows could enhance mixing in microsystems where the flow velocity is independent of the solution conductivity and the efficiency can be improved by tuning the AC frequency.